Mentoring scheme for a new/newish POC comedy writer – open for applications until 5th July 2020

 Having said all that; if your play is my favourite thing I read, I’ll be in touch.
 I’m well aware that Chewing Gum and Fleabag started life in the theatre.

 The time frame: it depends how much we get sent and how long it takes me to read it all, but ideally, we’d like to have the new mentees all arranged by the end of July, so every script we’re sent before 5th July 2020 will definitely be read and considered.
-Anything after that date, we might still get the chance to read, but we might be making our final picks at any time.
+After that date, I can’t take more submissions because the selection process is already under way.

 When you send me your sample, unless it was bounced back, assume I got it.
 I don’t want to get into sending receipt emails, just to cut down in the admin part of things.
 I’ve got no assistant and I’m not getting a grant.
 I’ve had more and more scripts to read each year and it all takes time.
 But after we’ve made my final choices I will contact everyone, so you’ll hear from us then.